Executive Summary

 But these two platforms are heading in fundamentally different strategic directions.

 Cube is a spreadsheet-native FP&A governance layer.
-It centralizes data, adds version control, automates reporting and provides workflow - all wrapped around existing Excel and Google Sheets models.
-Cube is intentionally focused.
+Founded in 2018 by Christina Ross (a former CFO), backed by Battery Ventures with approximately $65 million in total funding and roughly 300 customers, Cube centralizes data, adds version control, automates reporting and provides workflow — all wrapped around existing Excel and Google Sheets models.
+It is intentionally focused.
 It does FP&A governance well and stays out of the way.
-It is not trying to own the entire finance stack.

 The question for buyers is whether you need a focused FP&A tool or a unified finance platform.
 That single question drives the entire evaluation.